ipselium/cpyvke/README.md

 ## Quick Start

-To start working, just launch cpyvke in a console.
-It will create a new kernel, start the daemon and launch the client !
+To start working, just launch `cpyvke` in a console.
+It will create a new kernel, start the daemon and launch the client :

+`cpyvke`

+You can also launch `cpyvke-launch-ipython` to open the current kernel :

+`cpyvke-launch-ipython`

 - - -